Skurks/Skurks/README.md

 ## My expectations of folks who report to me
-* Setup a healthly system of push/pull of sharing information.
+* Please setup a healthly system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.
-* Take ownership of their career and personal/professional development.
-If I have to be pushing you often
+* Please take ownership of you career and personal/professional development.
+If I have to be pushing you often, we won't last long.
+* Please tell me if anything feels off, as soon as you feel it.
+* Please

 ## What you can expect of me as your manager
 * Someone who with fight with and for you to acheive outsized professional growth & development